Financial Aid Services Center

 Checkout our checklist.
 It can help you navigate through the many steps and important dates to ensure your financial aid notification letter is delivered to you on time!

-See your shopping sheet for these and other facts showing Western compares favorably to other schools.
+See the College Financing Plan for these and other facts showing Western compares favorably to other schools.

 The College Navigator is a consumer tool that provides school information including tuition and fees, retention and graduation rates, use of financial aid, student loan default rates and features a cost calculator and school comparison tool.